saadeghi/daisyui/src/docs/src/routes/blog/(posts)/install-daisyui-and-tailwindcss-in-nextjs/+page.md

 ---
 title: How to install daisyUI and Tailwind CSS in Next.js
-desc: Next.js is currently one of the popular JavaScript meta frameworks for building web applications.
-Since we can use daisyUI in any JavaScript framework, we can also use it in Next.js.
-In this article, we will learn how to use daisyUI component library in Next.js.
+desc: In this article, we will learn how to use daisyUI component library in Next.js.
 published: true
 date: 2023-9-22
 author: Pouya Saadeghi